Invisalign Massapequa Park · Long Island

 How long does Invisalign take?

 The length of each Invisalign case will vary depending on the starting position of someone’s teeth and how well their mouth responds to treatment.
-On average, the process takes about 12-18 months, which is much faster compared to metal braces which typically require about two to three years.
-After your exam and consultation with Dr. Mohr, he’ll be able to give you a much more definitive timeline estimate.
+On average, the process takes about 12-18 months, which is much faster compared to metal braces, which can require about two to three years.
+After your exam and consultation, we’ll be able to give you a much more definitive timeline estimate.

 Will I need to wear a retainer after using Invisalign?